 What Is Paella Made Of?

-Some paella purists say that chicken and rabbit are mandatory, snails are optional, meanwhile fish and shellfish are absolutely out of the question.
+Being an iconic dish in Spain, Paella can generate some controversy.
+Some paella purists say that chicken and rabbit are mandatory, snails are optional, while fish and shellfish are absolutely out of the question.
 Unlike with a risotto, stirring is absolutely forbidden because you don’t want a creamy result, and so forth!

 Anyway…

-I do not claim that my recipe represents the traditional Spanish way of cooking Paella, but it’s pretty darn good and the fact that it comes together quickly in just one pot makes it even better.
+There are many versions and recipes, and in my opinion, they are all good.
+Honestly, I think that the most important thing is that the person who is cooking really enjoys the dish itself and the process of making it.
+I do not claim that my recipe represents the traditional Spanish way of cooking Paella, but it’s pretty darn good, and the fact that it comes together quickly in just one pot makes it even better.

 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).